tytydraco/yessleep/out/Confessions_of_a_tarot_card_reader_It_all_went_sideways.md

 "I'll be fine.
 Let's just go."

 We did just that.
 As quickly as we could.
 When we got to my car and drove away without anything stopping us.
 Once we got back to Oceanview proper, however, we were lost.
 We couldn't go to my house or Cecily's, and her shop was out of the question.
 Anywhere it seemed we might be able to go also seemed to be a place where Roj might find us.

 Cecily said we should just drive and figure things out from there.
 So I did, and we drove for a good hour before finding a place to stop for gas.
 We're at a roadside hotel for the time being and while I still don't feel particularly safe, at least I'm with Cecily.
 She set up protections for us and said they'll hold for the time being, but that we need to get additional supplies in the morning.

-I'll update more when I can, dear friends, and hope that tomorrow brings the answers Cecily doesn't quite seem willing to give me tonight.
+[I'll update when I can](https://www.reddit.com/r/nosleep/comments/v1u5x8/confessions_of_a_tarot_card_reader_blaze_of_glory/), dear friends, and hope that tomorrow brings the answers Cecily doesn't quite seem willing to give me tonight.

 [f](https://www.reddit.com/r/forehveree/comments/t16wl6/about_me/)